jackMC36/JavaFX-LTAPP-2024/README.md

 # Lottery-App-JavaFX

-Project created for a french BDE in Clermont-Ferrand that chooses a randomly sourced gift from a list of gifts once you press on a button.
-Created a GUI with a nice animation.
+Project created for a french BDE in CLermont-Ferrand that chooses a randomly sourced gift from a source of gifts once you press on a button.

 Details on JavaFX for future Projects: